dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib/releases/eufemia/v10-info.md

 - Helper class `.dnb-sr-only--inline` and SCSS mixin `srOnlyInline` was removed.
 - Helper class `.dnb-not-sr-only` and SCSS mixin `notSrOnly` was removed.
 - `import { SpacingHelper } from '@dnb/eufemia/shared'` was removed due to low usage.
 Use one of the [other exported helpers](/uilib/usage/layout/spacing).
+- `import { LocaleProps, DataAttributeTypes, DynamicElement } from '@dnb/eufemia/shared/interfaces'` was removed, and moved to `@dnb/eufemia/shared/types`.
 - `isIE11` and `IS_IE11` is deprecated as we have stopped supporting Internet Explorer (IE).

 ## Install